berea-college-csc236/berea-college-csc236.github.io/index.md

     - ASCII Art Show!
     - Quiz on [Chapters 6, 7 and 8 in C++ for Python Programmers](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=107631)
     - Complete and submit [T03: Debugging Techniques](https://docs.google.com/document/d/1T0BS2SzKxoOXg_EpfDCpFd8UG219_Jbqzl8W1kogtcc).
+    - Make sure you are enrolled in the "csc236-f22" on Runestone in order to be able to do the next reading!
   - **Outside of class**
     - Read [Chapter 1 on OOP](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=107531) in preparation for a reading quiz next time.
 Be sure you are logged in and do all activities to get credit!
     - Start [L1: Loopy Graphics with C-Turtle](https://docs.google.com/document/d/1yMQGsJwNXTUsabYNo_k56b9-Jwk1EKFaGgM8e2fVt2c).
 This is an individual lab that has Milestone 1 due on Monday, September 5, Milestone 2 on Wednesday, September 7, and the full lab due on Friday, September 9.